drtaylor93/santas_amex/accountant/README.md

 * All new clients are initialized with a starting value of $0
 * Withdrawals that exceed the amount of available funds are rejected.
 NO OVERDRAFTS!

+## Testing
+To test the client functions use the following:
+`cargo test`

+The test-case crate is used to test each potential transaction along with the expected output in both success and failure cases.